Fenway Sports Group: Liverpool

 Having previously partnered with the English club Fulham, on October 6, 2010, FSG agreed to buy Liverpool from owners George N. Gillett, Jr. and Tom Hicks, after the board voted 3–2 to oust them from the club.
 It purchased through a subsidiary, "N.E.S.V.
 I, LLC" (incorporated in Delaware) and UK based holding company "UKSV Holdings Company Limited."
 Liverpool won the 2018–19 UEFA Champions League, having finished runners-up in the previous year's competition.
 They also won the 2019–20 Premier League and the 2024–25 Premier League.

 In 2019, FSG was criticized for a failed attempt by Liverpool to trademark the name "Liverpool".
 The supporters' group Spirit of Shankly (SOS) campaigned against the move.
 When the Intellectual Property Office refused the application because of the "geographical significance" of the name, a spokesman for SOS underlined that the name "belongs to the city of Liverpool and its people."

 In 2021, FSG was embroiled in a controversy over its attempts, along with the owners of a few other soccer clubs, to create a European Super League.
 In doing so, FSG wanted to copy the NFL franchise model, creating a league without relegation and promotion, and ending the existing league pyramid system.
 Whilst widely reported, the suggestion of removing the involved clubs from the domestic competition and its associated pyramid were false.
 The proposed league would take the place of UEFA competitions in the soccer calendar following a similar format of midweek fixtures followed by knockout rounds, albeit with a selective membership.
 The league ultimately collapsed following public outcry and criticism from media outlets, with senior figures from clubs including John Henry making public apologies to fans.

 In late 2022, FSG expressed its eagerness to consider new shareholders following the reports that the club was up for sale.

 Anfield

 Anfield is a football stadium in the city of Liverpool, England.
 Built in 1884 and originally the home of Everton, the stadium has been home to Liverpool since it was formed in 1892.
 FSG purchased Anfield along with Liverpool in October 2010.
 The stadium has undergone several expansion projects since.

 Pittsburgh Penguins

 On November 29, 2021, FSG announced its intent to purchase a controlling stake in the Pittsburgh Penguins of the National Hockey League.
 On December 31, 2021, they officially took over as majority owners of the Penguins, and on April 13, 2022, it was announced that the Penguins would play the Boston Bruins in the NHL Winter Classic at Fenway Park on January 2, 2023.
+On December 18, 2025, it was announced David Hoffman and his family would buy the franchise.